stevenfontanella/microlens/README.md

 ---

 `ix` and `at` aren't included, because they are pretty useless without instances for `Map`, `Vector`, `Text`, etc., and this would require lots of dependencies.
 In an ideal world, we would have `Ixed` and `At` defined in `microlens`, and `vector`, `text`, `unordered-containers`, etc. would depend on `microlens` and provide instances.
-For this to happen:

-  * `microlens` itself must remain dependency-free.
-It's not free now (due to the `mtl` dependency, which might be something `vector` maintainers won't agree to), but it will be once everything which doesn't depend on `mtl` is moved into something like `baselens` (better name suggestions are welcome), which should happen anyway because `mtl` isn't the only monad transformers library and I've been in the past hindered by not being able to use `view`, `use`, etc. with transformers libraries like `monad-classes`.

-  * Someone has to convince conservative maintainers of various container libraries to agree to a `microlens` dependency.
-The best way to get them to agree is probably to start using the library a lot, and providing lenses and instances of classes like `Ixed` and `At` in all your packages.
-Pull requests to others' packages might work, too.
+For this to happen, someone has to convince conservative maintainers of various container libraries to agree to a `microlens` dependency, which probably won't ever happen.

 ---

 `zoom` isn't included yet, but should be.

----

-The module with extra functions and operators is called `Lens.Micro.Extras` instead of `Lens.Micro.Extra`, as plurals seem to be more common on Hackage than singulars (e.g. look for `Type` vs. `Types`).
-Moreover, the corresponding module of `lens` is named `Control.Lens.Extras`.

 ## Motivation